dgaydukov/cert-aws/files/sa.md

 * Geolocation - redirect traffic based on user location to record set with nearest geographic aws region
 * Geoproximity - you choose region and set bias value, and based on this value region border is drawn then traffic goes according to these drawn by you borders
 * Latency - redirect traffic to the region that provides the lowest latency.
 * Multivalue answer - simple routing policy + healthcheck.
-You can set up to 8 instances, and if first become unavailable traffic goes to random one out of other 7
+You can set up to 8 instances, and if first become unavailable traffic goes to random one out of other 7.
+Route53 gives different answers to different DNS resolvers.
+If a web server becomes unavailable after a resolver caches a response, client software can try another IP address in the response.
 * Weighted - 90% of traffic to one ec2, 10 to second

 Hosted zone - route53 concept of domain.
 For each of your domain you have 1 hosted zone where you can have records.
 There are 2 types of it: